Written by Joe Rizza and Victoria Caruso-Davis Friday, 04 December 2009 00:00

 In an interview with Anton Community Newspapers, Mangano said he was on his way to his office at the legislature when Suozzi called him to concede.
 “It was a welcomed and gracious call,” said Mangano.
 “I look forward to working with Tom and this being a smooth transition.”

 On a personal level, Mangano said he “feels great” and is grateful to all who supported him.
 “Every single person who voted for me played a crucial role in what turned out to be such a tight race.
-The American Dream lives in Nassau County,” he said.
+The American Dream lives in Nassau County.”

-While Mangano vows to “do the best job with the monumental task ahead” of him, he is optimistic that what lies ahead is “good government.”
+While Mangano vows to “do the best job with the monumental task ahead” of him, he is optimistic that what lies ahead of him is “good government.”

 Top on this list includes the examination and reform of the real property tax assessment system and the elimination of the home energy tax.
 Additionally, Mangano said that the green energy fund legislation he put forth would move forward.
 “This is a change in direction for Nassau County and the opportunity to put the principles I spoke about into effect.
 That’s what this is about,” he said.